Snaacky/thewiki/docs/getting-started/literature.md

     B no-osd add contrast -4; no-osd add brightness 4; show-text "Black Level: ${brightness}" N no-osd add contrast 4; no-osd add brightness -4; show-text "Black Level: ${brightness}"
     ```
-    !!!
-    This should only be used on sources where [obvious blacks appear gray](https://user-images.githubusercontent.com/78981416/233718453-c358222b-384e-45f5-9ff5-151aad32c94f.png).
-    !!!
-    !!!
-    The black level value should be decreased [until they become black](https://user-images.githubusercontent.com/78981416/233718539-a670d966-9ab7-4f23-8abd-a1a8f2cb93f4.png). *Generally, `-16` works for most sources.*
+    This should only be used on sources where [obvious blacks appear gray](/static/literature/incorrect-black-levels.png).
+The black level value should also be decreased [until they become black](/static/literature/correct-black-levels.png). *Generally, `-16` works for most sources.*
-    !!!
     ==-
     ==- :icon-sparkle-fill: Touchscreen support
     mpv's bundled touchscreen controls are suboptimal.
-We recommend using third-party programs for adding touchscreen functionality to mpv, such as [GestureSign](https://gesturesign.win), a tool which allows you to convert gestures to keypresses ([example setup](https://user-images.githubusercontent.com/92121005/295617506-d14043f1-0229-4e94-8d11-0158fbc5089f.png)).
+We recommend using third-party programs for adding touchscreen functionality to mpv, such as [GestureSign](https://gesturesign.win), a tool which allows you to convert gestures to keypresses ([example setup](/static/literature/gesturesign-example.png)).
     You should also add the following into your `mpv.conf` to avoid triggering the OSD when swiping:
     ```properties
     no-osc